faucetsdn/faucet/nfv-services-tutorial.rst

 .. code:: console

-    as_ns host4 ping <ip of host5> # both in valn200 should work
+    as_ns host4 ping <ip of host5> # both in vlan200 should work
     as_ns host6 ping <ip of host7> # both in vlan300 should work
     as_ns host4 ping <ip of host6> # each in different vlan should not work

-Ping between hosts valn 200 and vlan 300 works because host3 forward the traffic by default.
+Ping between hosts vlan 200 and vlan 300 works because host3 (gateway) forwards the traffic by default.
-So we will fix this for the next sections by changing iptables on host3 (gateway) to not route traffic by default.
+So we will fix this for the next sections by changing iptables on host3 to not route traffic by default.

 .. code:: console